As a limited company owner, you will typically only get paid when you work – particularly if you provide professional

-This is where a income protection policy can give you the support – and security – you need, when you need it most.
+This is where an income protection policy can give you the support – and security – you need, when you need it most.

 This type of policy will provide you with a pre-agreed monthly income that can help to cover expenses until you are well enough to return to work and start earning again.
 When it comes to insurance, there are always clauses and caveats to what is and isn’t covered and the old adage of shopping around for the best deal certainly applies.

 Here we look at how income protection (IP) works in practice and the level of cover you can expect.

 Income protection in a nutshell

 IP cover can be arranged to pay you a fixed monthly sum if you’re off sick or suffer a long-term illness.
-The policy can be put in place to cover you up to the point you retire, although you may decide you only need cover until you have paid off a mortgage, for example, or until your children are no longer dependent on you.
+The policy can be put in place to cover you up to the point you retire, although you may decide you only need coverage until you have paid off a mortgage, for example, or until your children are no longer dependent on you.

 The amount of benefit you receive will depend on your average contract income and the length of time before the policy is activated, known as the ‘deferred period’.

 This can be from day one, a month, six months or as long as a year from the time you are off sick.

 Usually, the longer deferred period you select, the less you’ll pay for the policy but you’ll need to be sure you have the funds to cover you for the intervening weeks or months.

 If you don’t have any funds to fall back on, a shorter deferred period is likely to be your best option.

 How to pay for Income Protection

 Most providers will insure you for up to 80% of your ‘gross earnings’ if the premiums are paid through your limited company; if you buy IP with your personal, post-tax income, you can usually arrange cover for up to 55% of your earnings.